By Kate Cohen

 Our partnership with OnSpot Dermatology brings a full-service dermatology practice directly to you at your place of work.

-Recently, Rosen Hotels & Resorts and the Rosen Medical Center were honored with the Life Saving Achievement Award from OnSpot Dermatology.
+In 2025, Rosen Hotels & Resorts and the Rosen Medical Center were honored with the Life Saving Achievement Award from OnSpot Dermatology.

 This award was given to Rosen for offering Associates skin cancer screenings that found multiple cases of skin cancer.